ludwikc/DataPlatformAcademy/README.md

 ### So is it FREE or not?

+I've created a GitHub repository where I want to develop the perfect, actionable agenda for each one of the courses below:

-All content in this repo DataPlatform.Academy will always be free and available for all under GNU GPL License.
-Everything: agenda, module contents, course structure, even code snippets and entire scripts.
+The idea is that **all content** in this repository DataPlatform.Academy will **always be free** and **available for all** under GNU GPL License.

+Everything:
+* agenda,
+* module contents,
+* course structure,
+* even code snippets
+* and entire scripts.
+all **free for everyone**.

-The only thing that will be offered as a paid upgrade is *the way I teach* this material and my personal support.
+The only thing that will be offered as a paid upgrade is *the way **I** teach* this material and my personal support.
 That's it.

 # Current courses